saikojosh/Trawler-Std/README.md

 # Trawler (trawler-std)
-Trawler (`npm install -g trawler-std`) is a simple utility that sits in front of your Node app and performs a number of tasks including:
+Trawler (`npm install -g trawler-std`) is an application **supervisor** that sits in front of your Node app and performs a number of tasks including:
-* Capturing console output (stdout) and console errors (stderr) of your app.
+* Capturing the console output (stdout) and console errors (stderr) of your app.
 * Streaming the output somewhere (e.g. to a file on disk).
 * Daily log file rotation using the same naming convention as [Bunyan](https://www.npmjs.com/package/bunyan).
-* Sending admin notifications on app crash (e.g. Slack or email (not implemented yet!)).
+* Sending admin notifications on app crash (e.g. Slack).
 * Automatically restarting your app after a crash.
 * Automatically restarting your app when source code changes.
-* Supports watching for source code changes on network shares and Docker volumes.
+* Supports watching for source code changes on network shares and Docker volumes with `pollSourceChanges: true`.

-* Trawler is production ready, and great for development too.
+Trawler is production ready, and great for development too.
+It's also been built with Docker containers as one of the primary use cases.

 ## Setup
 To use Trawler do the following: